 One of the reasons people use copy stores instead of inexpensive home copiers is that the quality of the copy is so much better – especially if you need to make color copies.

 One of my daughters is an artist, and for her getting color copies that match the original is of the utmost importance to her.
-Unfortunately, while our $59 home copy machine is great for basic copying, it’s horrible at mimicking the detailed colors on Madelyn’s original artwork, so we always use the local OfficeMax when getting color copies for her.
+Unfortunately, while our $59 home copy machine is great for basic copying, it’s horrible at mimicking the detailed colors on Madelyn’s original artwork, so we always use the local OfficeMax.

-However, a copy will only be as good as the original you give to the copy center employee, so it’s important to have a high quality original when you go in.
+However, a copy will only be as good as the original you have, so it’s important to have a high quality original when you go in.

 High quality originals consist of: